-Susan Pohlman is a freelance writer, writing instructor/coach and retreat leader based in Phoenix, Arizona.
-Her essays have been published in The Washington Times, Family Digest, The Family, Raising Arizona Kids, Guideposts Magazine, Homelife Magazine, AZ Parenting, Goodhousekeeping.com, Italiannotebook.com, wesaidgotravel.com, HumorWriters.org.,The Review Review and The Mid.
+Susan Pohlman is a freelance writer, editor, writing instructor/coach and retreat leader based in Phoenix, Arizona.
+Her essays have been published in The Washington Times, Family Digest, The Family, Raising Arizona Kids, Guideposts Magazine, Homelife Magazine, AZ Parenting, Goodhousekeeping.com, Italiannotebook.com, wesaidgotravel.com, HumorWriters.org.,The Review Review, The Sunlight Press and The Mid.

 She has written six short films.
 The Misadventures of Matilda Mench won best screenplay in the 2010 Baltimore 48 Hour Film Project and the 2010 CINE Golden Eagle Award for best Independent Fiction Short.
 The Pen won best screenplay in the 2011 Baltimore 48.